Nasopharyngeal Swab Is Used To Test For Coronavirus

 “In order to do the test, a health care provider needs to dress in full personal protective equipment.
 There’s a swab that’s put in the back of the nose, all the way to the back of the throat.
 It’s called a nasopharyngeal swab, which is then put in media.
 The next person who has to get tested, that health care provider has to change all of the personal protective equipment,” Giroir explained.

 Collected cells are sent off to a lab for testing.
-At this time, results for the coronavirus could take anywhere from several hours to a couple of weeks, and the government is working to shorten that time span.
+At this time, results for the coronavirus could take anywhere from several hours to a couple of weeks, though officials are working to shorten that time span.

 During the aforementioned press conference, President Donald Trump confirmed that he received a nasopharyngeal swab to test for coronavirus on Friday night.